TEAS Test Version V

 TEAS or the Test of Essential Academic Skills is a test administered by the ATI to identify potential nursing students.
 The academic skills in the domains of Math, Science, Reading and Language are tested as abilities and knowledge in these domains are essential for a nursing student both while studying and while working.

 Sections in the Test

-As said earlier, four domains are tested in the TEAS Test Version V. There are sub-topics in each of the domain and these are listed in the table below:
+As said earlier, four domains are tested here.
+There are sub-topics in each of the domains and these are listed in the table below:

 Numbers and Operations